pedrominicz/pedrominicz.github.io/logic.hs.md

     type Pred = (Subst, Int) -> [(Subst, Int)]

 `(Subst, Int)` is the current substitution plus the index of the next free variable.
 A predicate maps the current state to any number of possible future states.
-Basically a predicate is a non-deterministic operation on some substitution.
+Basically a predicate is a nondeterministic operation on some substitution.
 This, together with Haskell's laziness, effectively mimics backtracking.

 The user isn't supposed directly manipulate variables, instead, a function for generating fresh variables is provided: